Bodyweight Step Up

 How to Perform

-1. Drive down through the heel of the elevated foot to stand up onto the box completely.
+1. Drive through the heel of the lead foot to step up, extending knee and hip fully.

-2. Bring the trailing leg up to meet the working leg, achieving a momentary upright standing position.
+2. Bring the trailing leg up to meet the lead foot on top.

 Coaching Tips